NVIDIA/gpu-monitoring-tools/README.md

 Notes:
 - Always make sure your entries have 3 commas (',')
-- The complete list of counters that can be collected can be found on the DCGM API reference website: https://docs.nvidia.com/datacenter/dcgm/1.7/dcgm-api/group__dcgmFieldIdentifiers.html
+- The complete list of counters that can be collected can be found on the DCGM API reference manual: https://docs.nvidia.com/datacenter/dcgm/latest/dcgm-api/group__dcgmFieldIdentifiers.html

 ### What about a Grafana Dashboard?

-You can find the official NVIDIA dcgm-exporter dashboard here: https://grafana.com/grafana/dashboards/12239
+You can find the official NVIDIA DCGM-Exporter dashboard here: https://grafana.com/grafana/dashboards/12239

-You will also find the json file on this repo: https://github.com/NVIDIA/gpu-monitoring-tools/blob/2.0.0-rc.12/grafana/dcgm-exporter-dashboard.json
+You will also find the `json` file on this repo under `grafana/dcgm-exporter-dashboard.json`

 Pull requests are accepted!